brcesar/Portf-lio/README.md

 This repository contains data science projects, presented in the form of jupyter notebooks, completed by me for self learning and hobby purposes; and also to show a little bit about my work and data science skills, using mainly python.

 This repository is currently under construction.
-See you soon with more projects.<br/>
+Thus, as soon as possible new projects will be posted.<br/>

 ## Projects